ACE Team Information

 Greetings ACE Advisors,

-I will be working with Forrest Hawthorn, Fran Trejo, Art Olson, and the team from the South Texas Business Partnership to provide a safe, fair, and successful 2023 ACE.
+I will be working with EJ Moreno, Fran Trejo, Art Olson, and the team from the South Texas Business Partnership to provide a safe, fair, and successful 2024 ACE.

-The event will be held on April 21 and 22 at the Freeman Coliseum in Expo Hall A and Lot 9.
+The event will be held on April 20 at the Freeman Coliseum in Expo Hall A and Lot 9.
 This event is free, thanks to the generosity of the South Texas Business Partnership, Toyota Motor Manufacturing, Navistar, CPS Energy, and many other partners in our South Texas Region.

 This outdoor event will be held at the Freeman Coliseum Lot 9 parking lot.
 The exact size and layout of the course will be made available.

-Major changes will be the classes for the event.
-First-year schools will have a Rookie Class.
+Vehicle classes for the race will be defined as follows: First-year schools will have a Rookie Class.
 This class will be for kit cars built by new schools only.
-There will be a 24-Volt Class, which will allow any changes to cars that meet Electrathon America rules.
-It is hoped that this will inspire students to experiment.
-The Open Class will allow cars with high voltage systems to take advantage of the performance improvement.
+There will be a Standard Class, which will allow any car that meets Electrathon America rules, provided that it runs lead-acid batteries 24-36v.
+The Open Class will allow cars with lithium-ion or high voltage systems (48v and up) to take advantage of the performance improvement.
 Those cars will receive major scrutineering to make sure the vehicles and the teams meet the higher level of safety required for high voltage.

 All teams must have current Electrathon America registration.